 Have you seen any Democrat go on television and talk about, hey, guess what?

-We have reformed welfare reform, and we've taken the work requirement.
+We have reformed welfare reform and we've taken the work requirement.

-Have you seen any story on this at all?
+Have you seen any story on this?

 You haven't.